-Millions of Americans experience the symptoms of mental illness every year.
-The National Alliance on Mental Illness (NAMI) estimates that 43.8 million adults in the United States deal with a mental illness annually.
+Millions of Americans suffer from mental illness every year.
+The National Alliance on Mental Illness (NAMI) estimates that 43.8 million adults in the United States experience mental illness annually.
 Around 10 million people suffer from a mental illness that severely interferes with major life activities.
 Sadly, more than half of these mental illnesses go untreated, leaving adults and children unnecessarily suffering from symptoms.

-The reasons people don’t seek treatment are vast.
+The reasons why people don’t seek treatment are vast.
 The stigma and shame around receiving treatment can keep people from getting help.
-Poverty or embarrassment can also keep someone from asking for help.
+Poverty or embarrassment can also keep someone from asking for assistance.
 It may be difficult to find a therapist you like.
 Many medications for depression, anxiety, and other mental illnesses have undesired side effects.
-Mental illnesses often isolate people and make it difficult to keep searching for solutions.
-Unfortunately, some people give up without finding the right combination of therapies.
+Mental illnesses often isolate people and make it difficult to search for solutions.
+Unfortunately, some people give up without finding the right treatment for their needs.

 Why You Should Seek Treatment for Mental Health Issues

-An untreated mental illness can lead to more serious problems.
-Here are some of the risks that you face when you ignore a mental illness:
+Untreated mental illness can lead to more serious health problems.
+Here are some of the risks of ignoring a mental illness:

 Worsening Mental Health Problems

 Mental health issues do not get better on their own.
 The longer an illness persists, the more difficult it can be to treat and recover.

 The mind copes with stress in different ways.
 Chronic mental illness can lead to aches, pains, and gastrointestinal distress that have no physical source.
 Over time, your aches and pains become detrimental to your physical health.
 You may develop serious physical injuries that make it even more difficult to recover from mental illness.